pauby/hugo-theme-skye/README.md

 A dark theme with blue accents for Hugo.
 Provides multiple configuration options and overrides.

-This theme is a fork of [BluestNight](https://gitlab.com/Shadow53/BluestNight) and is a work in progress.

-## Example sites
-The BluestNight theme can be seen in action with its custom color scheme [here](https://mnbryant.com) or with an override [here](https://shadow53.com)

 ## Features

 You can find more details on certain features by scrolling down past this list